swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 Carpentry Trainers are an eclectic group.
 Some of us have formal training in pedagogy, some are experienced Carpentry instructors, others run Carpentry-like trainings as part of their jobs.
 We all share a commitment to helping new instructors become familiar and comfortable with Carpentry teaching practices and principles.

-If you’re interested in joining the Trainer community, please [apply here](https://goo.gl/forms/yTx9yJzdWy6OAPtS2)!
+If you’re interested in joining the Trainer community, please apply here (https://goo.gl/forms/yTx9yJzdWy6OAPtS2)!
 Applications for this round will be open until [application_deadline].

 If you have any questions about the training process or the expectations for being a Trainer, please contact team@carpentries.org

+To learn more about what we teach, check out our lessons here: (https://software-carpentry.org/lessons/) and [here](http://www.datacarpentry.org/lessons/).
+More detailed information about what Trainers do can be found here: (https://github.com/carpentries/policies/blob/master/trainer-agreement.md).

 Looking forward to seeing an application from you!